Learning A Locally Unified 3D Point Cloud for View Synthesis: Related Work

 \subsection{3D Point Cloud Representation-based Methods}

-Given the point cloud associated with descriptors, some methods \cite{meshry2019neural,pittaluga2019revealing,aliev2020neural,ruckert2022adop} rasterize the point cloud into 2D image space with a learning-based differentiable rendering scheme.
+Given the point cloud associated with descriptors, some methods \cite{meshry2019neural,pittaluga2019revealing,aliev2020neural,ruckert2022adop,rakhimov2022npbg++} rasterize the point cloud into 2D image space with a learning-based differentiable rendering scheme.
 Instead of explicitly rendering the point cloud representation, Dai \textit{et al.} \cite{dai2020neural} and Song \textit{et al.} \cite{song2020deep} proposed to extract features from the point cloud representation to construct a multi-plane 3D representation, and then render the color image from it via a neural network.
 Other methods \cite{Riegler2020FVS,Riegler2021SVS} use the point cloud as a base geometry model, which is further fitted to a surface mesh, and generate novel views by blending weights of sources on the mesh surface.
 Some methods construct the point cloud by estimating the depth maps of source views.
-Niklaus \textit{et al.} \cite{niklaus20193d} proposed to predict the depth map of the source view guided by semantic information, and then render the novel view from the colored point cloud constructed from the source view based on the estimated depth map.
-Wiles \textit{et al.} \cite{wiles2020synsin} projected the feature map of the source view to the 3D space based on the estimated depth map, and then synthesized novel view by decoding the feature map rendered from the point cloud.
+Niklaus \textit{et al.} \cite{niklaus20193d} proposed to predict the depth map of the source view guided by semantic information and then render the novel view from the colored point cloud constructed from the source view based on the estimated depth map.
+Based on the estimated depth map, Wiles \textit{et al.} \cite{wiles2020synsin} projected the feature map of the source view to the 3D space and then synthesized a novel view by decoding the feature map rendered from the point cloud.
 Le \textit{et al.} \cite{le2020novel} proposed to backward warp the synthesized novel view to the source one to supervise the depth estimation of the source view.
 Cao \textit{et al.} \cite{cao2022fwd} forward warped each input view with a differentiable point cloud renderer similar to \cite{wiles2020synsin}, but extended to multiple inputs by fusing rendered view-dependent features.
+Alieve \textit{et al.} \cite{aliev2020neural} and Rakhimov \textit{et al.} \cite{rakhimov2022npbg++} also considered the problem of rendering views from point clouds associated with feature descriptors.
+For a specific scene, Alieve \textit{et al.} \cite{aliev2020neural} and Rakhimov \textit{et al.} \cite{rakhimov2022npbg++} constructed a complete 3D point cloud of the scene, derived from a large number of source images using SfM or MVS techniques, which is then utilized to render all target views.
+During each training iteration, they only updated descriptors of points that were visible in the target view.
+Instead of reconstructing the entire scene, we focus on locally learning partial point clouds guided by the target view, i.e., given a set of source views, we obtain a point cloud from each source view and then fuse the resulting point clouds to produce a unified one that is further used to render in-between novel views.
+The unified point cloud varies with the set of input source views.
+Besides, Alieve \textit{et al.} \cite{aliev2020neural} started with zero descriptor values and updated the neural descriptors via backpropagation through the loss derivatives.
+Rakhimov \textit{et al.} \cite{rakhimov2022npbg++} modeled the neural descriptor for the point as a linear combination of learnable basis functions, where basis functions were learned by MLPs with inputting view directions, and coefficients were obtained by solving multivariate linear regression problems.
+Our method constructs the neural descriptor for the point by concatenating the RGB value and image features and generates the neural descriptor of the point in the unified point cloud by interpolating the neural descriptors of its $K$NN points.